arenaxr/arena-docs/content/contributing.md

 layout: default
 ---

-# Contributing to the ARENA
+# Contributing to ARENA

 Thanks for your willingness to help improve our flexible, programmatic, mixed-reality platform!
-The ARENA is a research platform managed by the [CONIX Research Center](https://conix.io/), a collaboration between six US-based universities.
+ARENA is a project led by <a href='https://wise.ece.cmu.edu/'>Carnegie Mellon University</a>, under the [CONIX Research Center](https://conix.io/), a collaboration between six US-based universities.
 This guide will help you find the right path to contribute.
 Feel free to join the [ARENA CONIX slack](https://join.slack.com/t/arena-conix/shared_invite/zt-oq8fmgdc-QWZ414mJdfOaWfb_p2lPRg) and ask us questions.

+## The Team

+ARENA development is lead by a team from <a href='https://wise.ece.cmu.edu/'>Carnegie Mellon University</a>.
+Our team is composed of faculty, staff and several students and in continuously being strenghtned.
+See our [GitHub](https://github.com/conix-center/) for the list of contributors in each [repository](/content/source).

 ## Research Platform